anvichip/haarcascade-facial-features/README.md

 The following dependencies are required to run the code:

 - OpenCV: `pip install opencv-python`
-- Google Colab: No additional installation required as it comes with pre-installed libraries.
+- Google Colab: No installation required as it comes with pre-installed libraries.